 set of small planks and a closeup of a couple of them

-both sides of a small sample piece of black liimba
+both sides of a small sample piece of black limba

 end grain and end grain closeup of the piece directly above

-veneer acquired after Jim gave me the solid samples above. the first pic is a couple of sheets and the next two are closeups from them.
-Colors are quite well captured in the pics.
+The first pic is a couple of sheets and the next two are closeups from them.
+The color, which is more red than is usual for limba, is quite well captured in the pics.

 more veneer, also with accurate color